Iconography is hot in design now. Here is an example from one of my websites.

 How to get SVG files into PowerPoint

-Until PowerPoint supports SVG files, you’ll need a workaround and the best one I know of is to use Inkscape, a free vector drawing tool (somewhat like Adobe Illustrator).
+PowerPoint 365 and 2019 both support SVG files.
+But for earlier versions, you’ll need a workaround and the best one I know of is to use Inkscape, a free vector drawing tool (somewhat like Adobe Illustrator).
 Choose the icon (yes, they use icons) for your operating system and then download and install it.
 Another option I’ve read about (but not tried recently) is to use OpenOffice.org’s Draw program.
 In both cases, you open the SVG and then export it (or save it) as WMF or EMF.
 If you want, you can play around with the tools in Inkscape; for example, you can change the color of the icon, but you can just leave it as is and do your editing in PowerPoint.